geraintluff/jsfx-pad-synth/README.md

 Although REAPER's built-in FFT has a maximum size of 32768, we can generate larger samples by implementing an extension to this (using Cooley-Tukey factorisation).

-Detuning width is varied by constantly cross-fading between
+Detuning width is varied by constantly cross-fading between two points in the sample one wavelength apart.
+How often this crossfade is completed and whether we skip forward or backwards determines whether the overall progression rate through the sample is faster or slower than "natural" playback.
+Progressing faster through the sample increases the detuning amount, and progressing slower decreases it.

 ## Development